 Common Mistake 3: Over or under-treating a surface

-No matter what method for surface preparation is used by a manufacturer it is possible to insufficiently prepare the surface as well as degrade the surface by overtreating.
-This mistake often looks like abrading too much or too little, the duration of plasma treatment is too long or too short to create the most adhesion-friendly surface, using a parts washer that is only removing large particulate but not oils, or sometimes not having a treatment or cleaning step at all.
+No matter what method for surface preparation is used by a manufacturer, it is possible to insufficiently prepare the surface as well as degrade the surface by overtreating it.
+This mistake often looks like abrading too much or too little, the duration of plasma treatment being too long or too short to create the most adhesion-friendly surface, using a parts washer that is only removing large particulate but not oils, or sometimes not having a treatment or cleaning step at all.

 Common Mistake 4: Allowing the surface age